crownstone/crownstone-labs/oem/01-wireless-connectivity.md

 {% include snippets/centered-text-home-begin background='light' %}

-The wireless connection of a device to the IoT allows it to be monitored, configured and controlled remotely and continuously.
-Additionally, wireless connected devices have the following benefits over their wired counterparts
+A wired or wireless IoT device can - thanks to its connection - be remotely and continuously monitored, configured, controlled, and updated.
+Additionally, wireless connected devices have the following benefits over their wired counterparts...

 {% include snippets/centered-text-home-end %}